Skip to content

 Periodisation — Training That Goes Somewhere

-The problem: You've been doing the same week for months and wondering why you're not improving.
+The problem: You've ridden the same week since January and wondered why nothing's changed.
 That's not training.
-That's exercise.
+That's exercise with a heart-rate strap.

 • 13-min video